jameshfisher/jameshfisher.com/_posts/2019-03-23-the-hacker-hype-cycle.md

 Could it be that Python is not the holy grail?
 I set out on a pilgrimage.
-I didn't know it until I got there, but this was the _peak of inflated expectations_!
+I didn't know it until I got there, but this was Gartner's _peak of inflated expectations_!
 Weary from my travels,
 I stopped on the peak to view ... a new valley.
 <small>JUST A LITTLE FARTHER</small>, I heard.